tonethar/IGME-330-Fall-2021/projects/project-3.md

 <a id="media"/>

 ## VII.
 Media
+- Must use the [Bulma](https://bulma.io/) CSS framework
-- Procedural drawing via the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class is required.
+- Procedural drawing by *directly accessing* the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) that we have been utilizing in class is required.
 (Processing, Pixi.js, WebGL *et al* are NOT allowed):
-  - canvas methods must be used for rectangles, arcs and lines
+  - canvas methods must be used to draw rectangles, lines, arcs, curves, images and so on depending on the needs of your project
-  - `ctx.save()` and `ctx.restore()` must be used
+  - `ctx.save()` and `ctx.restore()` MUST be used frequently/where appropriate (for example, in functions that modify the drawing state in some way)
+  - `ctx.translate()`, `ctx.rotate()`. and `ctx.scale()` will probably be used
   - avoid using canvas convenience methods such `ctx.fillRect()` and `ctx.strokeRect()`
-- HTML Validation
+- All pages must pass HTML Validation
-- CSS Validation
+- All pages must pass CSS Validation
 - Images optimized:
   - jpeg,gif,png only
   - scaled down to appropriate dimensions for web delivery
   - *for example, a not cropped or scaled 12MP 4032 x 3024 image is too big, and not allowed*
- - Uses the [Bulma](https://bulma.io/) CSS framework

 <a id="video"/>